 So banks' interest taking isn't tied to risk.
 Banks take interest simply because they can, because bank customers don't understand the basic terms of the relations between them.
 The competitive market fees for originating, maintaining and settling a mortgage account would be a small fraction of their current level.
 If expressed as an interest rate, it would be surely a small fraction of 1%.
 Banks are taking tens or hundreds of thousands of dollars, many years of life and a great deal of opportunity away from working families (and then often taking their home as well) simply because they have us believing we're "borrowing" other people's money.

 From Households to Banks: The Gift that Keeps on Giving

-In what is surely an inevitable depravity once interest on household mortgage debt has been accepted, the front-loaded mortgage allows banks to keep cashing in.
-Here, banks not only take huge sums of interest which they have no right to take, front-loading that interest simultaneously keeps the outstanding principal, on which interest is charged, as high as possible and delays its payment for as long as possible, pushing back as far as possible any claim a homeowner might have to her/his own home; something which will pay yet again when the bank gets to take the home itself, in the next routine collapse of the capitalist system.
+In what is surely an inevitable travesty once interest on household mortgage debt has been accepted, the front-loaded mortgage allows banks to keep cashing in.
+Here, banks not only take huge sums of interest which they have no right to take, front-loading that interest simultaneously keeps the outstanding principal, on which interest is charged, as high as possible and delays its payment for as long as possible, pushing back as far as possible any claim a homeowner might have to her/his own home; something which will pay yet again when the bank gets to take the home itself, in the next routine collapse of the capitalist economy.

 National Sovereign Debt